Arktii/portfolio_arktii/README.md

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build
 ```

-You can preview the production build with `npm run preview`.
+Preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
+> To deploy the app, an [adapter](https://svelte.dev/docs/kit/adapters) may need to be installed for the target target environment.
-(the vercel adapter should already be installed)